jerodev/php-irc-client/readme.md

     $client->connect()

-This function opens the connection to the irc server.
-A username has to be set before the connection can be opened.
+This function opens the connection to the IRC server.
+Username has to be set before the connection can be opened.

 ### <a name="client-send-command"></a> Sending commands to the server

     $client->send(string $command)

-Sends a raw irc command directly to the server.
-This method should only be used if you are realy know what you are doing, it is recommended to use the built-in functions below.
+Sends a raw IRC command directly to the server.
+This method should only be used if you really know what you are doing, it is recommended to use the built-in functions below.

 | Name | Type | Description
 | --- | --- | --- |